 Annuity business is priced having regard to trends in improvements in future mortality.
-Enhanced annuities, which are priced taking account of impairments to life expectancy, are subject to specific underwriting criteria.
-Certain annuitant longevity risks, including enhanced annuities, are placed with reinsurers.
 The Company regularly reviews its longevity experience and industry projections of longevity and adjusts the pricing and valuation assumptions accordingly.

-For pricing lifetime mortgage assets, account is taken of trends in mortality rates in setting the amounts advanced to borrowers relative to the value of the property on which the loan is secured.
+In determining pricing assumptions, account is taken of changes in price indices and the costs of employment, with stress testing used to evaluate the effect of significant deviations.
+Actual product servicing costs are monitored relative to the costs assumed with the business plan, with variances investigated.